claire-codes/blog-com/_posts/2016-06-07-trailing-commas-in-javascript-objects-yay-or-nay.markdown

 // Uncaught SyntaxError: Unexpected token } in JSON
 ```

-(Don't forget to double quote your keys too! :grin:)
+(Don't forget to double quote your keys too! 😁)

 ### Arrays